-If you qualify for an exemption from the FIF rules, enter the gross amount of cash distributions received or vested (i.e., the amounts distributed by the Centro MCS Syndicate before deduction of any taxes, excluding any capital gain amounts paid) as per your Annual Taxation Statement for the period in Box 17B.
+If you qualify for an exemption from the FIF rules, enter the gross amount of cash distributions received or vested (i.e. the amounts distributed by the Centro MCS Syndicate before deduction of any taxes, excluding any capital gain amounts paid) as per your Annual Taxation Statement for the period in Box 17B.
+This amount will include the "other tax components not paid in cash" for Centro MCS 20 investors, being amounts applied to debt on the investors' behalf.

-If you do not qualify for exemption, and you are applying the FDR method, enter the amount calculated at Step 5 in Box 17B (total overseas income).
+If you do not qualify for exemption, and you are applying the FDR method, enter the amount calculated at Step 5 in Box 17B ("total overseas income").

-Include the interest income derived by you (under the financial arrangement rules) or the interest received by you including any "wash up" on maturity (provided you can use the cash basis) in respect of the US REIT investment (if applicable) in Box 17B (total overseas income).
+Include the interest income derived by you (under the financial arrangement rules) or the interest received by you including any "wash up" on maturity (provided you can use the cash basis) in respect of the US REIT investment (if applicable) in Box 17B ("total overseas income").